 In This Article

 Wheatgrass – A Brief

-The history of the plant can be traced back to over 5,000 years, when it was first thought to be used in ancient Egypt.
-It is believed that ancient Egyptians preserved the leaves of the plant and used them for improving health and beauty.
+The history of the plant can be traced back to over 5,000 years when it was first thought to be used in ancient Egypt.
+It is believed that the Egyptians had preserved the leaves of the plant and used them for improving health and beauty.

 Wheatgrass is known to offer an array of health benefits.
-Some feel it boosts the energy levels.
-Others use it as a performance enhancer.
-Well, it might have all of these benefits.
+Some feel it boosts energy levels, while others believe it could work as a performance enhancer.

-Though it’s usually considered safe, certain people have reported side effects post its consumption (1).
-Also, since it is grown in soil and consumed raw, there is an increased risk of contamination that can lead to severe issues.
+Though it is usually considered safe, there have been cases of adverse effects following its consumption.
+Since it is grown within the soil and consumed raw, wheatgrass also has an increased risk of contamination that can lead to severe issues.